Healthdirect Free Australian health advice you can count on.

 How should I prepare for a liposuction procedure?

-To prepare for a liposuction procedure, you should make sure you have as much information about the procedure as possible and know what results you can realistically expect.
+To prepare for a liposuction procedure, you should make sure you have as much information about the procedure as possible.
+Understand what results you can realistically expect to get.

-Discuss with your doctor if you need to make any changes to your medication before the surgery.
+Discuss with your doctor if you need to make any changes to your medications before the surgery.

 What happens during a liposuction procedure?